stefanhoedl/JAT_potential/README.md

 </p>

 # Architecture overview & background
-The architecture uses message passing neural networks (MPNN)^2 with an attentional update function (linear dynamic attention, GATv2)^4 by adapting Graph Attention Networks (GAT)^3 to the domain of computational chemistry.
+The architecture uses message passing neural networks (MPNN) [2] with an attentional update function (linear dynamic attention, GATv2) [4] by adapting Graph Attention Networks (GAT) [3] to the domain of computational chemistry.
 The name JAT (JraphAttentionNetworks) derives from adapting Graph Attention Networks in JAX and builds upon the Jraph library.

 The JAT code and architecture was developed during the master's thesis at TU Vienna with the department of Theoretical Materials Chemistry under supervision of Dr. Jesús Carrete Montaña.
 The NeuralIL^1 implementation serves as a baseline implementation and reuses code to train the model.